ESTABLISHMENT OF PARENTAGE

 terminates its jurisdiction.
 The order must contain specific language that the

-man is found to be the father of the child in order to consider that paternity
+man is found to be the father of the child in order to consider that parentage

 has been adjudicated.
 It is not enough for the man to be listed as the father